mickfuzz/phd4/_posts/thesis_chapters/2023-2-3-Methodology.md

     - Broad description
     - Gesture analysis

+## Recoding data - gdps and for agency

+### Coding use of GDP.

+GDPs and their interaction with play-testing to build a community GDPs and personal expression (cultural)
+Use of design patterns as a form of / to facilitate apprenticeship Use of Help and Documentation related to GDP

+GDPs for Goal Setting and Prioritisation
+GDPs and division of Labour
+GDPs motivation and sustaining engagement
+GDPs propagation through peer activity
+GDPs to support Flexible (Iterative) Design Practices Interaction of GDPs and designing for others as a method - GDP to receive feedback on playability

+Mutual approaches to knowledge building
+Game Design Patterns as a way to give language to participants when sharing back to Community (or not) GDP as a way to explore Computational Thinking Concepts

+### Coding impact on design/ processes on learner agency - boil down

+- learners developing agency through personal expression of home and other Identities
+- agency through choice over pathway via GDPS
+- agency through flexible design cycle pathways, especially via community Playtesting
+- developing agency through celebration of different game maker styles
+- authenticity of tool use, especialy docs and access to Community
+- authenticity of audience - and role of drama to facilitate reflection

 ## Theoretical Framework

 <!-- The following terms and concepts have already been explored in the literature review.